shaynuhcon/shaynuhcon.github.io/HW7/README.md

 The ```output``` div is where either a string or an image element will be appended to when the space button is pressed.

 ## Custom Routing and AJAX
 Never used custom routing before but it was a pretty straight-forward concept to grasp and seems really useful.
-I have one custom route and tested it by changing the parameters to see if an error is thrown:
+I have one custom route and tested it by changing the parameters to see if an error was thrown:

 ```csharp
 // Custom route for Translate/Translator/{lastWord} method